ARMummert/OSS-Contributions/notesnook-cors-docs.md

 Cors proxy allows users to bypass these errors and get the data we need.

 ## Cloudflare Workers
-Cloudflare is a serverless application that allows us to deploy instantly and
+Cloudflare is a serverless application that allows us to deploy instantly.

+"Cloudflare Workers are a platform for enabling serverless functions to run as close as possible to the end user" - https://www.cloudflare.com/learning/serverless/what-is-serverless/